learningthruresearch/Biosensors2017/Let it Fall/README.md

 We are the team 'Let it Fall' and we decided to work on the competition between phototropism and gravitropism in the fungus Phycomyces blakesleeanus.

-Lara Narbona (Team Manager), Elena Calamand (Ressouce Manager), Tanguy Chotel (Communication Manager)
+Lara Narbona (Team Manager), Elena Calamand (Ressource Manager), Tanguy Chotel (Communication Manager)